naveendaggubati17/IMAGE-CLASSIFICATION-MODEL/README.md

 This code offers a full machine learning pipeline: loading data, preprocessing, training a CNN model, saving/loading the model, and testing it on real-world images.
 It serves as a practical foundation for anyone learning computer vision and deep learning using Python and TensorFlow.

-For the classification of Images, we gave some images to classify the images into types like birds, vehicles and so on...
+For the classification of Images, we gave some images to classify the images into types like bird, truck, frog and so on...

 DATASET IMAGE: